luizfonsecaa/luizfonsecaa/README.md

 - I'm working as a front-end and hybrid mobile developer [Take 5](https://take5lms.com/) <br />
 - I'm working with Vue.js and Quasar/Capacitor <br />
-- I like to learn new things like ReactJS, Node, Adonis, AWS, Firebase and unit and automated tests <br />
+- I like to learn new things like ReactJS, Node, Adonis, AWS, Firebase and Unit and Automated tests <br />
 - I'm a Brazilian, I live in São Paulo and I graduated in Sistemas para Internet

 <br />